 The best way to get through a divorce financially and emotionally is to be civil.
 Try to work with your spouse to come to a fair divorce settlement agreement.
 Unfortunately, some people try to use bankruptcy as a tool to get revenge or control over a soon-to-be ex.
 Although these threats are often empty, it is essential to contact a Texas bankruptcy attorney for advice if your spouse is holding bankruptcy over your head.
 If you still have access to your spouse’s financial information, a bankruptcy lawyer may review it and determine your eligibility for Chapter 7 or Chapter 13.
 They can also review all of your property and debts and advise you of the most effective course of action to safeguard your assets and financial security.

 Learn More about Filing Bankruptcy during Divorce

 At Leinart Law Firm, our bankruptcy attorneys provide the compassionate, competent legal support you need during difficult times.
 For more than 15 years, our team has helped clients throughout north Texas find practical debt relief solutions and get their finances back on track.
-To schedule a free consultation, please call our Dallas office at 469-232-3328 or our Fort Worth office at 817-426-3328.
+To schedule a free consultation, please call our Dallas law firm at 469-232-3328 or our Fort Worth law firm at 817-426-3328.
 You can also fill out our website’s contact form, use our convenient chat feature or email us today.